twrightsman/GRZ_QC_Workflow/README.md

     --submission_basepath "${submission_basepath}"
 ```

+Depending on the resouces on your machine and your task, it is recommanded to create and and run with your own config file, see [estimated resource requirements for WGS](#estimated-resource-requirements) and [nextflow documentation](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

 ## Prepare reference files
 With the above code, the pipeline can automatically download the necessary _reference genomes_ and creates an _BWA index_ from them.
 However, when running this pipeline multiple times on different submissions, the download and indexing steps create _unnecessary overhead_.